OpenTermsArchive/contrib-versions/Instagr/Privacy Policy.md

 *   If we sell or otherwise transfer part or the whole of Instagram or our assets to another organization (e.g., in the course of a transaction like a merger, acquisition, bankruptcy, dissolution, liquidation), your information such as name and email address, User Content and any other information collected through the Service may be among the items sold or transferred.
 You will continue to own your User Content.
 The buyer or transferee will have to honor the commitments we have made in this Privacy Policy.

-**Instances where we may be required to share your information:**

-Instagram will disclose your information where required to do so by law or by judicial process or if we reasonably believe that such action is necessary to:

-*   comply with the law and the reasonable requests of law enforcement
-*   enforce our Terms of Use
-*   protect the security or integrity of our Service
-*   exercise or protect the rights, property, or personal safety of Instagram, our Users or others
+**Responding to legal requests and preventing harm:**

+*   We may access, preserve and share your information in response to a legal request (like a search warrant, court order or subpoena) if we have a good faith belief that the law requires us to do so.
+This may include responding to legal requests from jurisdictions outside of the United States where we have a good faith belief that the response is required by law in that jurisdiction, affects users in that jurisdiction, and is consistent with internationally recognized standards.
+We may also access, preserve and share information when we have a good faith belief it is necessary to: detect, prevent and address fraud and other illegal activity. to protect ourselves, you and others, including as part of investigations. and to prevent death or imminent bodily harm.
+Information we receive about you may be accessed, processed and retained for an extended period of time when it is the subject of a legal request or obligation, governmental investigation, or investigations concerning possible violations of our terms or policies, or otherwise to prevent harm.

 **4\.
 HOW WE STORE YOUR INFORMATION**

 **Storage and Processing:**

-*   Your information collected through the Service may be stored and processed in the United States or any other country in which Instagram, a company in the same group of companies as Instagram or Service Providers maintain facilities.
+*   Your information collected through the Service may be stored and processed in the United States or any other country in which Instagram, its Affiliates or Service Providers maintain facilities.
-*   Instagram may transfer information that we collect about you, including personal information across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
+*   Instagram, its Affiliates, or Service Providers may transfer information that we collect about you, including personal information across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
 If you are located in the European Union or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.
-*   By registering for and using the Service you consent to the transfer of information to the U.S. or to any other country in which Instagram, a company in the same group of companies as Instagram or Service Providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.
+*   By registering for and using the Service you consent to the transfer of information to the U.S. or to any other country in which Instagram, its Affiliates or Service Providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.
 *   We use commercially reasonable safeguards to help keep the information collected through the Service secure and take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
 However, Instagram cannot ensure the security of any information you transmit to Instagram or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.
 *   Please do your part to help us.
 You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to emails between you and Instagram, at all times.
 Your privacy settings may also be affected by changes the social media services you connect to Instagram make to their services.
 We are not responsible for the functionality, privacy, or security measures of any other organization.